cmeraki/indri-llama/README.md

 # indra-llama

-Implementing Llama for training the model
+Implementing Llama for training the model based on the GPT-2 codebase.